 - Martin Sheen donated his salary to charity.

-- Dyeing for Your Art/Method Acting: Ben Kingsley prepared for his role by studying newsreel footage of Gandhi, reading books on and by the man, dieting, losing weight, practicing Yoga and learning to spin thread just as Gandhi did.
+- Dyeing for Your Art/Method Acting: Ben Kingsley prepared for his role by studying newsreel footage of Gandhi, reading books on and by the man, dieting, losing weight, darkening his skin, practicing Yoga, and learning to spin thread just as Gandhi did.

 - Fake Nationality: Largely averted.
 Ben Kingsley's mother was English but his father, although was born in Kenya, was (like Gandhi himself) of Gujarati Indian ethnicity.

 - Real-Life Relative: Gerald Sim (Magistrate) was Richard Attenborough's brother-in-law.

 - Star-Making Role: For Ben Kingsley, as he nailed the Best Actor Academy Award.

 - Attempts to make a Gandhi biopic began in the 1950s; David Lean was considered as director, but decided to make Lawrence of Arabia instead.
 Another independent project was considered by Otto Preminger who actually visited India and discussed it with Prime Minister Jawarhlal Nehru.
 Fred Zinneman was attached to the project in the mid-'70s, but ultimately decided not to make it due to budgetary concerts.

 - Robert Bolt, whom Zinneman initially asked to write his screenplay, was hired by Richard Attenborough after Zinneman backed out and produced a 200-plus page draft script.
 Attenborough strongly disliked Bolt's script, feeling Bolt focused too heavily on the British characters at the expense of Gandhi and the Indians.
 American writer John Briley wrote the finished screenplay.